Jeroen Lumu

-Jeroen Lombe Lumu (born 27 May 1995) is a Dutch footballer who plays as a winger for Greek club Poros.
+Jeroen Lombe Lumu (born 27 May 1995) is a Dutch footballer who plays as a winger.

 Career

 Willem II

-Born in Breda to a DR Congolese father and a Javanese-Surinamese mother, Lumu began his football career at Willem II.
+Born in Breda to a DR Congolese father and a dutch mother, Lumu began his football career at Willem II.
 He made his debut on 16 January 2012, when he was just 16 years old, coming on as a second-half substitute in a 3–1 away loss against MVV Maastricht in the Eerste Divisie.

 Lumu made his Eredivisie debut on 15 September 2012, coming on as a 71st-minute substitute against Twente.
 His goal thirteen minutes later earned him the distinction within the club while in the Eredivisie of being the youngest goal scorer.

 Ludogorets Razgrad

 On 8 January 2014, Ludogorets Razgrad announced they had reached an agreement to sign Lumu from Willem II for an undisclosed fee, rumoured to be a €150,000.
 On 9 January, he signed a long-term contract.
 Lumu scored on his debut in a friendly game against Pirin Blagoevgrad on 16 January, netting the fourth in a 5–1 win.
 He also netted an important last-minute goal on 30 April against CSKA Sofia to help his team to a 1–0 home win, almost clinching a third successive A PFG title for Ludogorets.